HugoBlox/hugo-blox-builder/README.md

 ---

-## Why Top Talent Chooses Hugo Blox
+## Why Top Talent Chooses HugoBlox

 In the age of AI agents, **Markdown is the new source code**.

-Vibe coding tools generate fragile, "black box" React/JS apps that are a nightmare to maintain once the AI disconnects. **Hugo Blox** is different.
+Vibe coding tools generate fragile, "black box" React/JS apps that are a nightmare to maintain once the AI disconnects. **HugoBlox** is different.
 We combine the speed of an AI builder with the robustness of a static site generator.

 - **🔮 Future-Proof & AI Ready:** Your content lives in clean Markdown—the native language of LLMs.
 It's readable by humans and machines forever.
 No vendor lock-in.
 - **🧠 The "Copilot" Workflow:**